NathanChase22/CS314-CheckStyle-Guide/README.md

 ## STEP 5:
 In the table, select your newly created configuration and then in the bottom right corner of the window click *Apply and Close*.
 That should be it for setting up your CheckStyle

+# Running On Eclipse
+Now with everything ready, you are given two options on how to run it.
+Either run CheckStyle on your whole project folder or on one program.
+I would recommend you doing the latter way since it makes it more managable and your 'Problems' window will not be overloaded with errors that aren't even in the file you're looking for.

+To run CheckStyle, right click on the program you wish to be check and there should be a **CheckStyle** option appear near the bottom of the list of options, hover your mouse over it and additional commands appear, click on **Check Code with Checkstyle**, this will run the program on your file.
+You will tell it has worked when you see a ton of new Warnings pop up and then your code is highlighted in Yellow.
+These are your Style errors.

+Sometimes Checkstyle is a little funky with some of the violations, especially with HEADER comments on the top of your code.
+To remove some violations, go to the **Problems** window on your IDE and take your cursor over to the line and the Problems window should take you to that line's violations. double click on the single problem, or hold shift and highlight all violations you wish to remove.
+Then right click and the **Delete** option should be visible.
+Click on that.

+Finally, if you want to turn off Checkstyle double click on your program in the Project manager and go back to the **CheckStyle** option and click
+**Clear CheckStyle Violations**, this should remove all the violations in that program.

+HOPE YOU ENJOY!